 Natural thyroid treatment methods have helped many people with both hypothyroidism and hyperthyroidism restore their health back to normal.
 However, it’s important to understand that restoring one’s health is not an easy process, as this does involve taking responsibility for your own health.
-So anyone who is looking for a quick and easy cure probably will want to refrain from following a natural treatment protocol, and will want to consider other options.
+So anyone with a thyroid or autoimmune thyroid condition who is looking for a quick and easy cure probably will want to refrain from following a natural treatment protocol, and will want to consider other options.

 I personally was diagnosed with an autoimmune thyroid disorder and restored my health back to normal by following a natural thyroid treatment protocol.
-And since then I have consulted with many people with hypothyroidism and hyperthyroidism, as well as Graves’ Disease and Hashimoto’s Thyroiditis, and have seen many of these people restore their health back to normal.
-What I mean by this is that after a few months of following such a protocol their symptoms have subsided and their labs normalized.
+And since then I have consulted with many people with hypothyroidism and Hashimoto’s Thyroiditis, as well as hyperthyroidism and Graves’ Disease, and I have seen many of these people restore their health back to normal.
+What I mean by “restoring their health back to normal” is that after following such a protocol their symptoms subsided and their labs normalized.

 What Does A Natural Thyroid Treatment Protocol Consist Of?

 There are a few different components of any successful natural thyroid treatment protocol: